dy-fi/Analytical-Reddit-Bot/README.md

 # HC_Bot

 An AI that takes features from

-  -title
+  1. `title`

-  -sentiment analysis of the title
+  2. `title sentiment analysis`

-  -Upvotes/upvote ratios
+  3. `Upvotes/upvote ratios`

-  -text found in images
+  4. `text found in images`

-to find shills and covert advertisements on Reddit.
+to find covert advertisements on Reddit.
 Training will begin after model implementation and all data will be posted.